derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 ### Non-Reserved Keywords - Custom

 In the snippet above, there is one non-reserved custom keyword.
 It is `makeBackgroundBlack`.
 There are naturally an infinite amount of custom keywords.
-Remember that the computer doesn't care about the keyword name when it is custom.
+Remember that the computer doesn't care what the keyword name is when it is custom.
 It just cares that it is unique.
-We could have instead named our `makeBackgroundBlack` function `a`.
-The snippet could instead be:
+We could have instead named our `makeBackgroundBlack` function `a` and the snippet would instead be:

 ```javascript
 function a() {